Gambia Armed Forces

 The Gambia Armed Forces, also known as the Armed Forces of The Gambia, consists of three branches: the Gambia National Army (GNA), the Gambia Navy, and the Republican National Guard (RNG).
 It formerly included the Gambia National Gendarmerie (GNG) from the 1980s to 1996, when they were moved under the jurisdiction of the Ministry of the Interior.
-The commander-in-chief is the President of the Gambia who is currently Adama Barrow, whereas practical control is exercised by the Chief of the Defence Staff who is currently Lieutenant General Masaneh Kinteh.
+The commander-in-chief is the president of the Gambia who is currently Adama Barrow, whereas practical control is exercised by the Chief of the Defence Staff who is currently Lieutenant General Yankuba Drammeh.

 History and formation

 Independence to the coup d'etat (1965–1981)

 At independence from the United Kingdom in 1965, defence and security in The Gambia was the responsibility of the Field Force.
 The Field Force was a paramilitary unit of the police, consisting of roughly 140 men at independence and rising to around 500 in 1980.
 It has been formed in 1958 following the disbandment of the Gambia Regiment, part of the British Army.
 There was little concern about security in The Gambia due to its small size and the safety provided by being totally surrounded by Senegal, with which it had signed a mutual defence pact in 1965.

 This lax attitude to defense changed following the 1981 coup d'etat.
 Executed by members of the Field Force and led by radical leftist politician Kukoi Samba Sanyang, the rebels took advantage of President Dawda Jawara being out of the country to execute a coup d'etat.
 Having broken into the Field Force armory, the rebels proceeded to release all the prisoners from Mile Two Prison, distributing weapons to those they felt were on their side.
 The rebels held Jawara's wife and children hostage, one of several acts that undermined public support for the coup.
 As the remaining members of the Field Force opted to remain neutral, Jawara asked for Senegal to intervene.
 They sent hundreds of soldiers into The Gambia, including airborne and sea assault units.
 The rebels were defeated four days after the coup began, having cost the lives of 33 Senegalese soldiers and an estimated 500 Gambians, many of whom were innocent civilians.